Luyuan-Zhao/NICU-model/README.md

 # Optimising Intervention Strategies for ESBL-Enterobacterales in a NICU: An Agent-Based Model

-This repository contains the source code for the agent-based model (ABM) developed for the dissertation titled: **"Optimising Intervention Strategies for Extended-Spectrum Beta-Lactamase-Producing *Enterobacterales* in a Tanzanian Neonatal Intensive Care Unit: An Agent-Based Modelling Approach"**[cite: 3, 8].
+This repository contains the source code for the agent-based model (ABM) developed for the dissertation titled: **"Optimising Intervention Strategies for Extended-Spectrum Beta-Lactamase-Producing *Enterobacterales* in a Tanzanian Neonatal Intensive Care Unit: An Agent-Based Modelling Approach"**.

 Author: **Luyuan Zhao**
 Supervisor: **Professor Louise Matthews**